atomiv/atomiv.github.io/_pages/about.md

 Atomiv was created to introduce standards for helping software development teams reach 10x productivity levels, by making standards and best practices accessible to everyone.

+Atomiv Framework is a high-quality high-performance architecture framework built for software enterprise teams.
+It is rooted in best practices in enterprise architecture, providing a standardized software solution template.
+This provides your software teams with a clean architecture foundation, so that they can quickly and easily build quality software - accelerate your development whilst retaining high quality.

+Atomiv Framework is open source (MIT licence) so it can be freely used both for commercial and non-commercial purposes.

 ## Valentina Cupać
 ### Founder & Software Architect